screenshotbot/screenshotbot-oss/src/pixel-diff/README.md

 - **Diff**: Highlights changed pixels in red overlay (default)
 - **Updated**: Shows only the new image

+Press `v` to toggle between Previous and Updated, which is useful to visuable differences in a zoomed-in version of the image.

 ## Controls

 ### Mouse Controls
 - **Click & Drag**: Pan around the image
+- **Mouse wheel**: Zoom into parts of the image
 - **Mouse Hover**: Display pixel color information

 ### Keyboard Shortcuts